 7. What is the argument for the contention that the rigid plastic helmets introduced into football in the 1940s led to additional concussions and repeated lower-level brain trauma?
 Suggested Response: By preventing direct injuries to the head and skull the new helmets made it possible to tackle with the head.
 It made football players more confident that they are protected from head injury.
 This can give a player a false sense of confidence and encourage him to lead with his head, increasing the cumulative number of situations in which the head is suddenly stopped and the brain is pushed up against the skull.
 Omalu pp. 9, 70 & 71;

 8. Should we look to the NFL for leadership in the protection of the health of football players?
-Suggested Response: Experience tells us that we should not.
-Many of the NFL's actions relating to concussion injury and the high rates of dementia among retired football players show us that the NFL has trouble motivating itself to protect the health of the players.
+Suggested Response: As to the first question: Experience tells us that we should not rely on the NFL to protect its players.
+Many of the NFL's actions relating to concussion injury and the high rates of dementia among retired football players demonstrate that the NFL has trouble motivating itself to protect the health of its players.
 For example, the players were forced to sue the NFL for just compensation for CTE.
 Mike Webster's family was forced to the sue the NFL for disability payments.

 10. What motivates football players to knowingly risk their health to play the game.
 Answer for high school, college and professional players.
 Suggested Response: For all levels it is the glory and prestige of being a star athlete.
 For many, it is the love of the game.
 In college, one can add the slight possibility of making it in the NFL.
 For NFL players the money is also a major factor because they have to provide for their families.

 11. Are there any other sports whose players are at risk for concussion injury?
 If so, name them.
 Do you think the risk is as great as in American football?
 Suggested Response: These include hockey, socker (called football everywhere except the U.S.), rugby.
 There could be more.